A knowledgeable author who shares articles on all sorts of subjects!

 Consequently, God determines the nature of each individual, and thus his or her vocation, knowing what is best for the world.
 If this were not the case, Martel comments, “these heavens you now move across [would] give rise to their effect in such a way that there would not be harmony, but chaos” (8.106).

 According to St. Francis and his fellow monks, even animals are given specific vocations by God.
 There are several situations in The Little Flowers of Saint Francis in which St. Francis and his fellows preach to animals or save them so that they might have a chance to live out their own purposes.
-Directly addressing a sermon to birds, St. Francis marvels at the various gifts God gave them, and warns them not to take such treasures for granted.
-Similarly, St. Anthony preaches to fish in the sea, also expounding on the gifts God bestowed upon them.
+Directly addressing a sermon to birds, St. Francis marvels at God's various gifts and warns them not to take such treasures for granted.
+Similarly, St. Anthony preaches to fish in the sea, expounding on God's gifts.
 In addition, St. Anthony details various callings fish have met, including “preserve[ing] Jonah the prophet… offer[ing] the tribute money to Christ… [and being] the food of the eternal King, Christ Jesus before the resurrection and after” (71).

 The Consequences of Refusing a Calling